 Sweet sodas and diet desserts alike get their taste from Ingredion's ingredients.
 The company (formerly Corn Products International) makes food ingredients and industrial products from corn and other starch-based raw materials.
-Its customers include food, beverage, brewing, and pharmaceutical companies.
+It serve 60 markets, including food, beverage, brewing, and pharmaceutical companies.
 More than 40% of sales come from sweeteners, including high-fructose corn syrup, which is used by just about every beverage maker and a good many food companies, to sweeten their products.
 Ingredion also produces corn starch (a thickener for processed foods), corn oil, and corn gluten (for animal feed).
 Ingredion operates manufacturing plants throughout Africa, Asia, Europe, and North and South America.

-North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for more than half of the firm's $6.8 billion in 2012 sales.
-South America contributes about 22% of sales, followed by the Asia Pacific region (13%), and Europe, the Middle East and Africa (8%).
+North America (Canada, Mexico, and the US) is Ingredion's largest market, accounting for about 60% of the firm's $6.6 billion in 2013 sales.
+South America contributes about 21% of sales, followed by the Asia Pacific region (13%), and Europe, the Middle East and Africa (8%).

 Ingredion organizes its operations geographically.
 To this end, its business segments include North America, South America, Asia Pacific, and EMEA.